-While Career Services makes every effort to prevent fraudulent job postings, it is not immune to occasional scams.
-You may encounter fraudulent job opportunities when searching for jobs on the Career Services website and/or the bulletin boards; you may also receive fraudulent email that has been forged to make it appear as if it came from a reputable company.
+While the Career Connections Center makes every effort to prevent fraudulent job postings, it is not immune to occasional scams.
+You may encounter fraudulent job opportunities when searching for jobs on the Career Connections Center website and/or the bulletin boards; you may also receive fraudulent email that has been forged to make it appear as if it came from a reputable company.
 Use common sense, if it looks fraudulent, do not reply and report it to career services immediately.

 PROTECT YOUR PERSONAL INFORMATION and AVOID SCAMS:

 - Never provide any social security, credit card or bank account numbers to prospective employers over the phone or electronically.

 - Refuse background/credit checks until you have met the employer in person.

 - Never wire funds (e.g. Western Union) - anyone who asks you to do so is a scammer.

 - Beware of fake cashier's checks & money orders - banks will hold you responsible.